yanayantselovska/YanaYantselovska/automation/file-update-algorithm/README.md

 Opened the file again in write mode

-Used .write() to overwrite the old allow list with the updated one
+Used .write() to overwrite the old allow list with the updated one 🧠 Key Takeaways
+Python provides simple and powerful tools for automating access control tasks

+with open() ensures safe and clean file operations

+.split() and .join() are essential for switching between strings and lists

+.remove() allows dynamic modification of lists

+This workflow is applicable to allowlists, blocklists, firewall rules, and other security automation tasks

+🏁 Final Result
+The final algorithm successfully updates allow_list.txt by removing IP addresses that no longer have access to restricted content.
+This project demonstrates practical Python automation skills used in real-world cybersecurity environments.

 ```python
 if element in remove_list: